 Camera Rotation as a Light Painting Photography technique

-falls into the category of Kinetic Light Painting.
+belongs into the category of Kinetic Light Painting.
 Camera Rotation is exactly what you think it is.
-During the exposure time the camera rotates on a tripod or any device needed.
-The lense can stay open during the rotation, then you’ll see some light trails.
-If the lense is open only at some points or times – you may see the same scene just in different lights.
+During the exposure time, the camera rotates on a tripod or any device needed.
+The lens can stay open during the rotation, then you’ll see some light trails.
+If the lens is open only at some points or times – you may see the same scene just in different lights.

 Over the past years, this technique has become one of my favorites to combine with the more traditional approaches.
 Many times it lets the mind wander and ask oneself, how did that happen.
 The Kinetic aspect changes everything.
 The human mind will find patterns yet very often it’s hard to comprehend what actually happened there.
 This is the aspect I find super intriguing.
 There is so much more to explore.

-Here you find a small selection of my way of facilitating on this technique:
+Here you find a small selection of my way of facilitating this technique:

 So what does it look like when taking a Camera Rotation Photograph?
 Here you can see the double L set up that I chose.
 I own a few different tools for that application.